19 electronics manufacturing process challenges and solution

 19. Product recalls

 Product recalls can be costly and damaging to a company’s reputation.
 They can also lead to legal problems if customers are injured, or products are found to be defective.
-This is why it’s important to have traceability software implemented now, to be ready for such a scenario.
+This is why it’s important to have traceability software implemented now to be ready for such a scenario.

-Katana Cloud Manufacturing Software for electronics
+Katana for the electronics manufacturing industry

 Is essential if you’re looking into improving your entire manufacturing business.